I’m looking to sell my house fast. What should I know?

 Model homes always feel so much nicer than our own homes because they’ve been meticulously designed to do so.
 You can make a big difference in your home by remembering to do these simple things; make it feel bigger, make it feel brighter, and make it feel like a canvas for their personality not yours.

 First, clutter is the enemy.
-Only the elements that enhance the beauty of the home are decorating it.
+Only the elements that enhance the beauty of the home are used to decorate it.
 The perfect example is the kitchen.
 You will never see a bunch of papers, a toaster, a blender, or any of the common items we keep in all of our kitchens in a model home.
-You can also remove all of the extra furniture that clutters walkways and makes the space feel cramped, and empty the closets of all but the essentials.
-(Pro Tip: Put all of the xtra items in the garage.
-People overlook a cramped garage, but a cluttered kitchen is a deal breaker).
+You can also remove all of the extra furniture that clutters walkways and makes the space feel cramped and empty the closets of all but the essentials.

 Price is the single greatest driver in speed to sale.
 There is no shortage of people who will offer cash and a quick close if you are willing to sell your home for less than it could bring on the open market.
-If you want to sell your home quickly, set its price at a point where it is attractive to the highest number of buyers.
-If you are not an expert in home valuations find a local expert Realtor to assist you.
+If you want to sell your home quickly, set its price at a point where it is attractive to most buyers.
+If you are not an expert in home valuations, find a local expert Realtor to assist you.
 A Realtor has access to market data that nobody else has.
 The best Realtors are experts at interpreting the data.
-They might even be able to suggest a price that is above the current comparable sales if the home is unique and the market is hot.
+They might even be able to suggest a price that is above the current, comparable sales if the home is unique and the market is hot.

 Step 5: Speedy Sales With Great Home Pics

 Your photography is the bait that will bring buyers to the home.
 Do not cut corners here.
 A good photographer will know how to present a home in its best light.
-These pro’s avoid taking pictures of things that detract from the home value; like power lines, busy streets, and cluttered areas.
-He will use lighting and angles to make things appear more open, and wide lenses that give the home a more open feel than can be obtained via normal cameras.
+These pros avoid taking pictures of things that detract from the home value, like power lines, busy streets, and cluttered areas.
+He will use lighting and angles to make things appear more open, as well as wide lenses that give the home a more open feel than can be obtained via normal cameras.
 Remember, these photos are going to be published all over the internet.
 A good photographer can be hired for less than $200 and will pay for himself in the amount of traffic his photos will generate.

 Step 6: List Your Home For Sale